About the N.O.V.A. Principles Foundation

 The mission of the N.O.V.A.
 Principles Foundation is: “Nurturing youth to seek out positive Opportunities, internalize good Values, and to accept Accountability for their choices in life.”

 The N.O.V.A. program was created in March of 2003, by officers from the Orem Police Department in Utah.
 In April of 2004, N.O.V.A.
 Principles LC, was created to allow the N.O.V.A. program to be implemented beyond the confines of the City of Orem.
-In September of 2017, N.O.V.A.
+In January 2016, N.O.V.A.
 Principles LC, became the N.O.V.A.
 Principles Foundation, a 501(c)(3) Non-Profit Public Charity.

 N.O.V.A. acknowledges the key role of parents and family in keeping youth away from the harmful effects of illegal drugs, violence, and negative media exposure.
 N.O.V.A. supports parents in this endeavor by teaching youth and also by providing a Parent’s program.
 The N.O.V.A.
 Parent’s program is derived from sound psychological principles to give parents assistance in raising youth in today’s world.